COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * Minimize large in-person meetings, but be available for small face-to-face meetings, maintaining preference for online collaboration.
 * Provide all the necessary information to everyone all the time.
 * Continously collect feedback, and be flexible enough to adjust the process.
-* Say no to perfection, but increase accuracy as much as possible.
-[I'M NOT SURE I LIKE THE MESSAGE OF SAYING NO TO PERFECTION AND PRACTICALLY AM NOT SURE HOW YOU WOULD DESCRIBE THIS; PERHAPS A SLIGHT REPHRAZING COULD BE "dON'T LET THE PERFECT BE THE ENEMY OF THE GOOD" OR JUST DROP THIS BULLET SINCE I THINK YOU CAPTURE IT IN OTHER BULLETS]
 * Automate repeatable tasks and allow technology to increase execution velocity.
 * Technology or the CDO must not be a bottleneck to any of the coordinators.
 * Process must be as efficient as possible to minimize rework and increase accuracy.
-[THERE'S INCREASE ACCURACY AGAIN, SEE MY COMMENT ABOVE]
 * Break down large chunks of work into smaller ones.
 Operate in short spurts but allow for full-scope completion all at once.
 * Create infrastructure for future growth and maintenance.
 * Track progress.
-[EVERYTHING IS pra HEAVEN]

 ### Kickoff
 Performance & Analytics conducted two kickoff meetings with the same content to field preliminary questions, engage as many coordinators as possible, and introduce the process.
-These 2-hour meetings were the only large meetings held during the inventory process.
+These 3-hour meetings were the only large meetings held during the inventory process.

-### Inventory Process [I THINK WE NEED TO DO A SPOT CHECK OF PAST VS PRESENT TENSE; THOSE ARE BEING USED INTERCHANGEABLEY]
+### Inventory Process
 We broke the inventory into three steps, with coordinators given one month to complete each step.

 ![Inv One Pager](http://take.ms/lv7da)